neil8501/neil8501/README.md

 ### Hi there 👋, I'm Neil Patel

-- 🌱 I’m currently learning Machine Learning
+- 🌱 Working on Machine Learning/ Deep Learning

 - 👯 I’m looking to collaborate on a Machine Learning Project

-- 💬 Ask me about Python, SQL, Django
+- 💬 Skills - Python, SQL, Django, Tableau, Power BI.

 - 📫 How to reach me: neilpatel8501@gmail.com